88rising: Origins (2015-2016)

 88rising was founded in 2015 by Sean Miyashiro and Jaeson Ma.
 Miyashiro had previously been helping establish VICE's electrical music vertical, titled "Thump," where he developed many of the production approaches that shaped 88's early content strategy.
 The company initially operated as a small collective and management company under the name called CXSHXNLY (pronounced "cash only"), focusing on identifying emerging artists online and experimenting with short form music and cultural videos designed specifically for YouTube.
 The company's inaugural artists include Brian Puspos, Dumbfoundead, Josh Pan, and Okasian.
 Miyashiro has described the collective's goal as representing Asian immigrants and other immigrant communities in popular music.
 The label received seed round investment from Allen DeBevoise, the founder of Third Digital Wave, after Miyashiro was introduced to him through a mutual friend.
 A few months later, Dumbfoundead showed Miyashiro the music video of Keith Ape's single titled "It G Ma".
 The single attracted attention in the United States and helped establish a foundation for the collective's future direction.
 Miyashiro began to work with both artists to release the remix version of the single which features A$AP Ferg, Father, and Waka Flocka Flame.
 The single was released on July 27, 2015, by OWSLA and the music video was premiered by Complex.

 In the summer of 2016, 88rising began connecting with artists across Asia through online communication tools as opposed to traditional industry channels, facilitating remote collaborations with artists such as Rich Brian, Joji, and Higher Brothers, before any of them had moved to the United States.
 The company uploaded their first video content on YouTube as 88rising.
 These early videos helped shape the company's identity, as they combined elements of Asian internet culture, Western hip-hop aesthetics, and experimental editing to introduce Asian artists to the West.

 The name 88rising references the cultural symbolism of the number 88 in Chinese communities.
 The name is derived from eighty-eight translating to double happiness in Chinese.
 The number also resembles the character 囍, and this is a meaning that the founders incorporated to reflect the company's emphasis on cross-cultural connection.
-This period helped establish the foundation for 88rising's development into a hybrid media company, working across multiple mediums to illustrate cultural storytelling.